 - The Maze Runner

 - Meet the Robinsons

 - Sweeney Todd: The Demon Barber of Fleet Street – Another musical.
 Not super happy.
 A little gross.
 But still neat.

 - Back to the Future Part III

 - Club Penguin

 - L.A.
 Noire

 - Fibbage – Think of this as a “digital Balderdash” played through your TV using your iPod, iPad, phone, etc. We crack up playing it!
 (Watch out – there’s no rating on the questions, so sometimes you get some that are not topics you want to discuss.
 But it’s A TON of fun if you have teens or adults.)

-Um, Sarah had never seen this, I don’t know how.
+Um, Ashar had never seen this, I don’t know how.
 I feel like a failure as a parent.
 But less so now.

 Places and projects